 THE SALAAM MATRIX, first designed in 2005-06 and called “People-Centered Model of Business”.
 First developed as a product development and market survey tool, this Matrix now has broad applications for leaders and designers in all four Life Zones, from spirituality to families to economics to politics.

-The Salaam Matrix is a simple but insightful tool first developed in 2005 by writer, teacher, thinker and climate worker, Ramala Hubb’Allah under her then name, since altered.
-This tool, first called “People-Centered Model of Business” (now, more correctly, people-centering would be the name!) was spontaneously sketched in the last session of a class on entrepreneurship, in response to the question, “Why do we do business?”.
+The Salaam Matrix is a simple but insightful tool first developed in 2005 by writer, teacher, thinker and climate worker, Ramala Hubb’Allah, under her then name.
+This tool, first called “People-Centered Model of Business” (now, more correctly, people-centering would be the name!) was spontaneously sketched in the last session of a class on entrepreneurship, in response to the question, “Why do we do business?”

 To give an insight into the life of markets to be served, Ramala sketched a diagram that represented the “busy-ness of life”—what is a business’s intended market or client doing in their daily life?
 The resulting sketch was then refined and activities classified in four categories: Spiritual, Personal-Familial, Socioeconomic, and Ecological-Political, called the Four Life Zones.